tszip/tszip/README.md

 Runs Eslint with Prettier on .ts and .tsx files.
-If you want to customize eslint you can add an `eslint` block to your package.json, or you can run `yarn lint --write-file` and edit the generated `.eslintrc.js` file.
+If you want to customize eslint you can add an `eslint` block to your package.json, or you can run `yarn lint --write-file` and edit the generated `.eslintrc` file.

 ### `prepare` script